monstercameron/Zerver/docs/architecture.md

 3. Applies join strategy (currently all strategies collapse to "run all effects sequentially" in the MVP).
 4. If required effects fail, returns `.Fail`; otherwise, invokes the continuation step pointer with the same context (`executeStepInternal` recursion).

-The default effect handler (`defaultEffectHandler`) just returns success; real applications inject their own implementations for HTTP/DB/etc. Future work (documented in `docs/TODO.md`) covers async execution, backpressure, circuit breakers, priority scheduling, and OTLP telemetry.
+The default effect handler (`defaultEffectHandler`) just returns success; real applications inject their own implementations for HTTP/DB/etc. The MVP executor runs all effects sequentially irrespective of join mode—future work (tracked in `docs/TODO.md`) introduces parallel dispatch, backpressure, circuit breakers, and OTLP telemetry so production handlers can take advantage of richer scheduling.

 ---